ProductPricing

 “Our formulations are all plant-based and the active ingredients are delivered via a premium water-based technology, which makes our products 4x more effective than oil-based alternatives in the market,” Ashley explained.

-Just like L’AMARUE, when it comes to breaking into the eCommerce space and embracing equity, Ashley was adamant about how important it is to surround yourself with great people — as well as lift up and support others along the way.
+When it comes to breaking into the eCommerce space and embracing equity, Ashley was adamant about how important it is to surround yourself with great people — as well as lift up and support others along the way.

 “Build a community of people that you trust who support you,” Ashley said.
 “There’s space for all of us, and the only way we get there is by lifting each other up.”